tronsmit/SA-history-4-webtrees/README.md

 # SA-history-4-webtrees
-Implements South African historic events for webtrees 2
+Implements South African historic events for webtrees 2.1.x (not 2.2 ready yet, but see issue)

 ## Installation